aerian-studios/ignite-typescript-boilerplate/readme.md

 ### Redux, Sagas

 Contains a preconfigured Redux and Redux-Sagas setup.
 Review each file carefully to see how Redux interacts with your application.
+You will find these in the Reducers and Sagas folders.

 _TODO: explain more about Redux & Redux Sagas here_